DecentralizeJustice/Peershop/src/assets/markdown/shopper.md

 ## 1 Introduction

 The main focus of this guide is to cover the dispute process from the shoppers's perspective, you should read the [General Guide](https://peershop.app/guides/general) for an overview of how the platform works.
 The focus here will be the dispute process, not the general platform mechanics.
-This process will very rarely be required, but it is good as an shopper to be familiar with this process.
+This process will very rarely be required, but it is good as a shopper to be familiar with this process.

 ## 2 General Tips
 Here are some vital facts about being a shopper on peershop: